kachristensen/Current-Dnd-Campaigns/Session Notes/10 - Title - Date.md

 		- All he got in response was a vision of the LG's hand in the sky
 - Next day
 	- We FINALLY got to a battlefield, lots of carrion/dead
 	- Something lurking in the fields, a tall walker.
 The Dominion uses these creatures via necromancy to finish off the wounded, controlled by a runestone on the forehead.
 They're programmed to kill.
 Usually someone nearby that is it's master to control it.
 Its limbs are blades covered in fresh-ish blood.
+They're Undead.
+		- We heard a survivor yelling out to us, crushed under a horse.